LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 5. Contract Definition

-Contracts are the atomic unit of interaction in the trust network—they represent formal agreements between a provider (offering services) and a consumer (requesting services).
+Contracts are the atomic unit of interaction in the trust networkâ€”they represent formal agreements between a provider (offering services) and a consumer (requesting services).
 Each contract is defined as a tuple containing all the information needed to execute and evaluate the agreement: who's involved, what skill domain it covers, how much value is at stake, how difficult the work is, and when it must be completed.
 Smart contracts on the blockchain enforce these terms automatically, ensuring that both parties are held accountable and that outcomes are recorded immutably.
 The contract structure directly feeds into the weighting function to determine how much signal each completed contract provides.

 **Mathematical notation:**
 $$c = (a_{\text{provider}}, a_{\text{consumer}}, t, s, d, \tau)$$